PaloAltoNetworks/KIEMPossible/README.md

 - Log ingestion is set by default to look back 7 days - this can be changed by setting the `KIEMPOSSIBLE_LOG_DAYS` environment variable
 - GCP page size for API requesets to Logging API is set at 1,000,000 by default - this can be changed by setting the `KIEMPOSSIBLE_GCP_PAGE_SIZE` environment variable
 - Once ingestion and processing are finished, the tool will output a list of entities with unused dangerous permissions and workloads with dangerous permissions
 - DISCLAIMER: when ingesting the logs, they are written to a temporary file, and removed once the tool is finished running.
-Depending on the amount of logs, this may take up substantial space on disk
+Depending on the amount of logs, this may take up substantial space on disk for the duration of the tool run

 ## Requirements
 #### AWS